jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 3. setFields
 4. interFoam

-Post screenshot here. alpha.water (interpolated) Time = 0.5 sec.
+A screenshot here. alpha.water (interpolated) Time = 0.5 sec.
 ![mesh](damBreak_mesh.png)

 The mesh refinement simulation took 761 seconds with dt=0.001 sec.
 The time discretization method is Euler. which according to the OpenFoam